-Michael Bernstein is an Associate Professor of Computer Science at Stanford University, where he is a Bass University Fellow.
-His research in human-computer interaction focuses on the design of social computing systems.
-This research has won best paper awards at top conferences in human-computer interaction, including CHI, CSCW, ICWSM, and UIST, and has been reported in venues such as The New York Times, Wired, Science, and Nature.
-Michael has been recognized with an Alfred P. Sloan Fellowship, UIST Lasting Impact Award, and the Patrick J. McGovern Tech for Humanity Prize.
+Bio: Michael Bernstein is an Associate Professor of Computer Science at Stanford University, where he is a Bass University Fellow and Interim Director of the Symbolic Systems program.
+His research focuses on designing social, societal, and interactive technologies.
+This research has been reported in venues such as The New York Times, Wired, and TED AI.
+Michael has been recognized with an Alfred P. Sloan Fellowship, the UIST Lasting Impact Award, and the Computer History Museum's Patrick J. McGovern Tech for Humanity Prize.
 He holds a bachelor's degree in Symbolic Systems from Stanford University, as well as a master's degree and a Ph.D. in Computer Science from MIT.

 Publications